 However, there’s a lot more to email outreach than just asking for favors.
 In fact, there are any number of potential pitfalls.
-If you fall foul of these, your email outreach efforts will be a massive waste of time and energy.
+If you fall foul of these, your email outreach strategies and efforts will be a massive waste of time and energy.
 You might even damage your reputation.

 For example, according to Backlinko, long subject lines have a 24.6% higher average response rate than short subject lines: